 Few blackjack players know the even-money rule, let alone how to play it correctly.
-In this guide to the Blackjack with Even Money explains how this rule works - and why you should avoid it at all costs.
+In this guide to the Blackjack Even Money explains how this rule works - and why you should avoid it at all costs.

 What is Blackjack with Even Money?